WTMBerlin/wtmberlin.github.io/android-study-jam.md

 No, we won’t check the attendance.

-**Do I need to present an app as final project for graduation?**

-Yes, presenting an app on the closing event is required to get the certificate of completion.

 **I skipped some lessons and I am lost.
 Can I still come to the events?**

 Yes, you will have plenty of time to catch up.
 You can work on them during the lessons and the coaches will help you.

 **How many hours do I need to study each week?**

-Approx. 3 hours a week are required to complete the whole course and do the project.
+Studying at home is not required, except if you skip lessons.

 **Do I need to prepare the sessions at home?**

-Yes, it is recommended that the students (and the coaches) do the course lessons before the events to come prepared with questions.
+No, it's not required.

 **Do I need to install Android Studio?**

-The course will tell you when to install Android Studio (at the Practice Set 1)
+The course will tell you when to install Android Studio (At the first lesson)

 **Do I need a powerful computer?**